arturmatlega/instalguru-blog-en/_drafts/how-does-drip-irrigatioon-system-work-where-can-it-be-used.md

 {:.list.list-positive}

 * Is your garden situated on a hill or an uneven terrain?
 It doesn't mean that drip irrigation is not for you.
 Just use a **pressure regulator** – a device that will allow the water to flow upwards.
-* Remember that **the emitters arrangement** depends mostly on the type of soil your plants grow in.
+* Remember **the emitters arrangement** depends mostly on the type of soil your plants grow in.
 The more loose the ground is, the more emitters you need.
 If the soil is quite dense, place them more sparsely to prevent water retention.
 * What hose colour to choose? **The most popular drip lines are available in neutral tones: green, black or brown.** This way one can easily mask the tube, increasing the aesthetics of the garden.
 You could also choose stronger colours and expose the hose for decorative purposes.
 * What do to with the drip lines after the season? **The equipment should be put away for winter** to avoid damage from the weather conditions.
-* You have expanded the crops area and now the drip irrigation system covers oit only partially? **You can always extend the drip lines**.
+* You have expanded the crops area and now the drip irrigation system covers it only partially? **You can always extend the drip lines**.
 To do this, use special connectors.

 **A drip irrigation system is a perfect solution for every garden.** Thanks to it you can easily and effortlessly take care of your plants.
 A drip line means not only time and money saved, but also a beautiful and healthy garden.
 It's a universal system that can be used both for professional farming as well as for private gardens, balconies and patios.